kubernetes/enhancements/keps/sig-node/4680-add-resource-health-to-pod-status/README.md

     // allow to extend this struct in future with the overall health fields or things like Device Plugin version }

-type ResourceID string
+// ResourceID is calculated based on source of this resource health information.
+// For DevicePlugin:
+//   deviceplugin:Device.ID, where Device.ID is from the Device structure of DevicePlugin's ListAndWatchResponse type: https://github.com/kubernetes/kubernetes/blob/eda1c780543a27c078450e2f17d674471e00f494/staging/src/k8s.io/kubelet/pkg/apis/deviceplugin/v1alpha/api.proto#L61-L73
+// DevicePlugin ID is usually a constant for the lifetime of a Node and typically can be used to uniquely identify the device on the node.
+// For DRA:
+//   dra:<driver name>[/<pool name>]/<device name>: such a device can be looked up in the information published by that DRA driver to learn more about it.
+It is designed to be globally unique in a cluster. type ResourceID string

 type ResourceHealth struct {
     // List of conditions with the transition times Conditions []ResourceHealthCondition
 }

 // This condition type is replicating other condition types exposed by various status APIs type ResourceHealthCondition struct {
     // can be one of: